College Teaching (GRAD)

-The College Teaching Program prepares graduate students for academic teaching positions, and students are ready to teach in their field or discipline upon completion of program requirements.
+The College Teaching Program helps to prepare graduate students for academic teaching positions, and to prepare and enhance the effectiveness of college teaching for faculty members, post-docs, and graduate students enrolled at institutions other than UNH.
 The transfer and relationship between theory and research and instructional practice is emphasized in all courses.

 Certificate in College Teaching: Certificate is open to current faculty members, postdocs, and doctoral students enrolled at institutions other than UNH.

-Applicants to the cognate program must have completed one year in a doctoral program at UNH and have the support and recommendation of their doctoral program coordinator.
+Applicants to the cognate program must have the support and recommendation of their doctoral program coordinator.

 Test Scores: None

 All continuing graduate students who are not enrolled for course credits, thesis credits, Doctoral Research (999) or Master's Continuing Research (GRAD 900), and are not in residence, are required to register for GRAD 800 each semester of the academic year (or each summer for students in MATH M.S.T., and English M.S.T. and College Teaching M.S.T. programs).
 Students registered for GRAD 800 are considered part-time.
 Not graded.

 GRAD 891 - National Science Foundation Graduate Research Fellowship Preparation

 This course is designed to enable students to receive information, guidance, and support in applying for the National Science Foundation (NSF) Graduate Research Fellowship program (GRFP).
 Students will become familiar with the NSF, its mission, and the selection criteria for this fellowship.
 Through independent work and collaborative exercises, students will strengthen writing skills and develop a strong application.